Sugar Prices Rally Towards 12-Year Highs on Brazilian Weather Forecasts

 More Sugar News from Barchart

-- Coffee Prices Higher on Forecasts for Hot and Dry Brazilian Weather
+- NY Coffee Prices Higher on Forecasts for Hot and Dry Brazilian Weather

-- Coffee Prices Higher on Forecasts for Hot and Dry Brazilian Weather
+- Is the US a Secondary Player in the Global Soybean Market?

 On the date of publication, Rich Asplund did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.